Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Introduction

 To address these challenges, we propose a hierarchical offline imitation learning model via experiential context and geometric Brownian motion (RallyNet) to capture long-term decision dependencies by modeling decision-making processes in turn-based sports as contextual Markov decision processes (CMDP) \cite{hallak2015contextual}.
 Based on the CMDP setting, the \textbf{Experiential Context Selector (ECS)} was designed by establishing the context space from experiences and selecting a context in the space as the agent's intent to mimic the decision-making of the agents following their intents in the rally.
-This enables the agent's behavior throughout the rally to not be influenced by partially incorrect decisions from the agent.
-If an incorrect decision occurs, adhering to the intent prevents it from spreading, enhancing decision reliability and providing the physical explanations of the context to understand the intent behind the agent’s decisions.

-As the interactions between players are similar to those between particles, we introduce \textbf{Latent Geometric Brownian Motion (LGBM)} to capture the interactions between players.
-LGBM leverages the intrinsic capacity of Geometric Brownian Motion (GBM), characterized as a continuous-time stochastic process with Gaussian distributed increments \cite{revuz2013continuous}, to model randomness and heavy-tailed distributions inherent in turn-based sports interactions.
-Players participating in a rally alternately complete GBM in latent space to enable the agent's decision-making to jointly consider the opponent's behavior.
-In this manner, RallyNet is able to generate more realistic behavior in alternative decision-making.
-Figure \ref{fig:concept} illustrates how RallyNet is applied to a turn-based sport, and uses a badminton singles match as an example.
+This enables the agent's behavior throughout the rally to not be influenced by partially incorrect decisions and provides the physical explanations of the context to understand the intent behind the player’s behavior.
+By viewing the interactions between players as those between particles, we introduce \textbf{Latent Geometric Brownian Motion (LGBM)} to capture the interactions between players.
+We make players participating in a rally alternately complete geometric Brownian motion \cite{revuz2013continuous} in latent space, which enables the agent's decision-making to jointly consider the opponent's behavior.
+This generates more realistic behavior in alternative decision-making.
+Fig. \ref{fig:concept} illustrates how RallyNet is applied to a turn-based sport, and uses a badminton singles match as an example.
 An initial state of the rally including two players' positions and score information is provided to recover the content of the rally.
+We highlight our main contributions as follows: \begin{compactitem} \item We propose a novel HIL model via experiential context and geometric Brownian motion named RallyNet to learn player decision-making strategies in turn-based sports. \item RallyNet treats decision-making in badminton games as CMDPs, utilizing experiences to shape agents' intent.
+Additionally, we introduce latent geometric Brownian motion to enhance realism by capturing player interactions. \item We quantitatively validate the performance of RallyNet in a real-world badminton dataset with men's singles and women's singles, which demonstrates that RallyNet attains superior performance than prior offline IL methods and the state-of-the-art turn-based supervised method. surpassing them by 16\% in the mean of the rule-based agent normalized score. \end{compactitem}